kubernetes-sigs/gateway-api/geps/gep-91/index.md

     // CACertificateRefs contains one or more references to
     // Kubernetes objects that contain TLS certificates of
     // the Certificate Authorities that can be used to
-    // as a trusted anchor to validate the certificates presented by the client.
+    // as a trust anchor to validate the certificates presented by the client.
     //
-    // A single CACertificateRef to a Kubernetes ConfigMap with a key called `ca.crt`
-    // has "Core" support.
+    // A single CACertRef to a Kubernetes ConfigMap kind has "Core" support.
-    // Implementations MAY choose to support attaching multiple certificates to
+    // Implementations MAY choose to support attaching multiple CA certificates to
     // a Listener, but this behavior is implementation-specific.
+    //
+    // Support: Core - An optional single reference to a Kubernetes ConfigMap,
+    // with the CA certificate in a key named `ca.crt`.
+    //
+    // Support: Implementation-specific (More than one reference, or other kinds
+    // of resources).
     //
     // References to a resource in different namespace are invalid UNLESS there
     // is a ReferenceGrant in the target namespace that allows the certificate